Prospect of the NUCLEUS Experiment at Chooz for Coherent Elastic Neutrino-Nucleus Scattering and New Physics Searches: Results

 \subsection{Impact of Increased Target Mass}

 The results presented above highlight the distinctive strength of the NUCLEUS detector concept: thanks to its ultra-low nuclear recoil energy threshold, competitive sensitivity to \cenns and to several BSM scenarios can be achieved with a target mass at the gram scale.
 In particular, a \cenns observation with a statistical uncertainty of about 20\% is possible with only 7\,g of \cawo, a mass up to several orders of magnitude smaller than that employed by other \cenns experiments operating at higher recoil-energy thresholds.
 For comparison, experiments such as COHERENT and CONUS+ achieved comparable statistical precision using target masses at the kilogram scale or above, reflecting the strong dependence of \cenns sensitivity on the accessible recoil-energy threshold.
 However, increasing the \cawo target mass offers substantial margin to improve the precision of the CE$\nu$NS cross‑section measurement.
 Such improvements would directly enhance the experiment’s sensitivity to the physics parameters considered in this work, making higher‑precision measurements particularly valuable.
 To quantify this potential, we examine how the statistical sensitivity scales with target mass under the assumptions of the \textit{Physics Run}, considering statistical uncertainties only.
+This projection is intended as a simplified estimate of the achievable statistical improvement and does not account for possible changes in detector design, background composition, or mitigation strategies that could accompany a scaling to significantly larger target masses.
 The results are shown in Fig.~\ref{fig:exposure}, which reports the 1~$\sigma$ median statistical precision obtained through the sensitivity procedure described in Sec.~\ref{sec:reactormodulation}.
 We find that improving the statistical precision of the SM \cenns measurement by a factor of two, to reach similar precision as current COHERENT measurements~\cite{COHERENT:2021xmm}, requires an increase in target mass by approximately a factor six (about 40 g of \cawo).
 Pushing the precision further will eventually bring the experiment into a regime where systematic uncertainties dominate over the statistical ones.
 In the configuration considered here, this transition occurs for a \cawo target mass of approximately 340~g (see Fig.~\ref{fig:exposure}), at which point the statistical precision reaches about 3\%, becoming comparable to reactor‑related systematic uncertainties (see App.~\ref{app:syst}).